AlexSerodio/to-do-list/README.md

 # to-do-list

-A to do list web application developed using React + Redux, on which you can create new tasks, mark them as complete, mark them as pending again and also delete them.
+A to do list web application developed using React + Redux, on which you can create new tasks, mark them as complete, pending and also delete them.

 ![todo-list](https://user-images.githubusercontent.com/23726229/45857808-eaca3380-bd30-11e8-80ef-6b923df72fd7.png)

 ## Getting Started

 First thing you need to know is that this project is divided in three folders: **backend**, **frontend** and **frontend-redux**.
-This means that there are two frontend versions of the same project.
-One was developed using only React while the other one uses React and Redux.
+This means that there are two frontend versions of the same project, one developed using only React and other using React and Redux.
 The reason why these two versions exist is because I wanted to test and compare both versions to see the differences beetwen them (since the main goal here was just learn a little more about them).

 ### Prerequisites

-To run the project you will need to install only two things first: [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/).
+To run the project you will need to install only two things: [Node.js](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/).

 #### Installation on Windows machines